Springtime is the perfect moment to discover Procida, the Italian capital of culture for 2022.

 The best time to visit the island is springtime, but also autumn is fascinating.
 The only overcrowded months are July and August.

 Procida is a tiny island; if you have a good physical shape you can visit it entirely by foot.
-But there is any way a reliable service of public buses to get you everywhere you wish in few minutes.
+But there is any way a reliable service of public buses to get you everywhere you wish in a few minutes.

 Some of the main attractions are listed below.